jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 I vibe coded a photo library app to see what kind of performance I could get with it.
 The app opens instantly.
 LegendList powers a gallery view and timeline with no blanking.
 I made a shared element transition animation just using Animated which looks awesome.
 And the photo loading is so fast it looks like a movie.

+That video is not sped up, it's just that fast.
 -->

 ---